Is the GRE exam required for admission into the Biology Ph.D. program?

 What types of students are typically accepted into the program?
 Are applicants coming straight from undergraduate work, or do they have previous work experience and/or Master's degrees?

-Students have a variety of levels of experience: many with Master’s degrees, and others with undergraduate experience only.
+Students have a variety of levels of experience: many arrive with a Master’s degree, and others with undergraduate experience only.

-What are the average GRE and TOEFL scores of students accepted into the program?
+What is the average TOEFL score for students accepted into the program?

-Do you accept the IBT test in lieu of the TOEFL, and if so, what is the average score?
+Do you accept the IBT (internet based TOEFL) test in lieu of the TOEFL?

-No, we unfortunately do not accept the IBT test.
-The TOEFL is a required component of the application for all international students whose native language is not English.
+Yes, the IBT test is the TOEFL.
+This is a required component of the application for all international students whose native language is not English.
 Additional information on foreign language requirements for Georgetown University can be found on the Application Requirements Checklist page of the website for the Graduate School of Arts and Sciences.

 What if I do not believe my GRE and/or TOEFL scores will be sent to Georgetown University before the application deadline?